You really can be very nervous and still give a great speech.

 “The first thing I would like to say is ‘thank you.’
 Not only has Harvard given me an extraordinary honour, but the weeks of fear and nausea I have endured at the thought of giving this commencement address have made me lose weight”.

-She immediately connects with her audience but is moments away from winning them over completely.
+She immediately connects with her audience and is just moments away from winning them over completely.

 How does she do it whilst openly claiming such angst?

 In the case of J.K.
-Rowling she humbly lets her audience into her personal world as she shares some of the challenges she faced on her journey.
+Rowling, she humbly lets her audience into her personal world as she shares some of the challenges she faced on her journey.

 Watch how J.K.
 Rowling achieves this connection with her audience as she shares hers with them.

-In this case as you can see J.K.
-Rowling more than admirably delivered hers:
+J.K.
+Rowling admirably delivered hers: